isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 The DHCPv4 server differentiates between directly connected clients, clients trying to renew leases, and clients sending their messages through relays.
-For directly connected clients, the server will check the configuration for the interface on which the message has been received and, if the server configuration doesn't match any configured subnet, the message is discarded.
+For directly connected clients, the server checks the configuration for the interface on which the message has been received and, if the server configuration does not match any configured subnet, the message is discarded.

-Assuming that the server's interface is configured with the IPv4 address 192.0.2.3, the server will only process messages received through this interface from a directly connected client if there is a subnet configured to which this IPv4 address belongs, such as 192.0.2.0/24.
-The server will use this subnet to assign an IPv4 address for the client.
+Assuming that the server's interface is configured with the IPv4 address 192.0.2.3, the server only processes messages received through this interface from a directly connected client if there is a subnet configured to which this IPv4 address belongs, such as 192.0.2.0/24.
+The server uses this subnet to assign an IPv4 address for the client.

-The rule above does not apply when the client unicasts its message, i.e. is trying to renew its lease.
-Such a message is accepted through any interface.
-The renewing client sets ciaddr to the currently used IPv4 address, and the server uses this address to select the subnet for the client (in particular, to extend the lease using this address).
+The rule above does not apply when the client unicasts its message, i.e. is trying to renew its lease; such a message is accepted through any interface.
+The renewing client sets ``ciaddr`` to the currently used IPv4 address, and the server uses this address to select the subnet for the client (in particular, to extend the lease using this address).

 If the message is relayed it is accepted through any interface.
-The giaddr set by the relay agent is used to select the subnet for the client.
+The ``giaddr`` set by the relay agent is used to select the subnet for the client.

 It is also possible to specify a relay IPv4 address for a given subnet.